Modern Slavery Statement

 6.2 communication of the policy to suppliers; and

 6.3 continued progress of the social and labour plan of the Group in Brazil.

 7. Further steps

-This initial statement will be reviewed annually by the Company’s Chief Executive Officer Michael Hodgson and approved by Serabi’s Board of Directors.
+This statement is reviewed annually by the Company’s Chief Executive Officer Michael Hodgson and approved by Serabi’s Board of Directors.

-This statement is made pursuant to section 54(1) of the Act and constitutes the Company’s antislavery and human trafficking statement since the inception of the requirement to provide a statement and 30 September 2018.
+This statement is made pursuant to section 54(1) of the Act and constitutes the Company’s antislavery and human trafficking statement for the calendar year ended 31 December 2019.